oat-sa/taohub-articles/articles/Frontend/frontend.md

 #### Loading stylesheets

-TAO supports loading CSS files as AMD dependencies,  using `'css!path/to/module.json' (with the `.css` extension).
+TAO supports loading CSS files as AMD dependencies,  using `'css!path/to/module.json'` (with the `.css` extension).
- - The stylesheet are loaded when the module is loaded for the first time.
+ - The stylesheet is loaded when the module is loaded for the first time.
- - Stylesheets doesn't export something, so by convention, add them at the end of your dependencies
+ - Stylesheets doesn't export anything, so by convention, add them at the end of your dependencies

 For example, consider the file `tao/views/js/ui/switch/css/switch.css`, to include in a JavaScript module :